Learn how to keep your accounts, customers, and suppliers organised.

 Merge duplicate accounts

 - If you're merging accounts that have reconciliation reports, save those reports first.
+The account being merged may not keep the reconciliation history.
 The transactions remain on the merged account and stay reconciled.

-- Go to Settings ⚙ and then select the Chart of Accounts.
+- Go to Settings ⚙ and select Chart of accounts (Take me there).

 - Find the account you want to keep.
 Then, select the dropdown ▼ in the Action column and then Edit.